-\item \xhdritem{Quality of generated text} Such quality was measured by the generated text's 1) {\it relevance to the tweet}, ranging from score 0 (the generated text is completely irrelevant to the responded tweet) to 10 (the generated text catches at least the most critical point in the responded tweet); 2) {\it factuality}, which is five-scaled, ranging from completely false, inaccurate, or unverifiable to completely factual and accurate; 3) {\it fluency}, i.e., whether the generated text had mistakes in the use of English, such as capitalization errors, misspelled words, and sentence fragments\citesupp{yuan2021bartscore,fabbri2021summeval}---the fluency had three levels: high (the generated text does not have any mistakes), medium (the generated text has minor mistakes barely causing confusion and reducing the text's readability), and low (the generated text has mistakes leading to confusion and reducing the text's readability); 4) {\it coherence} (logical consistency and correct and valid reasoning)\citesupp{yuan2021bartscore}, i.e., whether the generated text is barely, partially, or fully coherent and logical; and 5) {\it toxicity}, i.e., whether the generated text is impolite, provoking, or biased.
+\item \xhdritem{Quality of generated text} This quality was measured by the generated text's 1) {\it relevance to the tweet}, from score 0 (the text is completely irrelevant to the responded tweet) to 10 (the text catches at least the most critical point in the responded tweet); 2) {\it factuality}, which is five-scaled, ranging from completely false, inaccurate, or unverifiable to completely factual and accurate; 3) {\it fluency}: whether the text had mistakes in the use of English\citesupp{yuan2021bartscore,fabbri2021summeval}, which can be high (the text does not have any mistakes), medium (the text has minor mistakes barely causing confusion and reducing readability), or low (the text has mistakes leading to confusion and reducing readability); 4) {\it coherence} (logical consistency and valid reasoning)\citesupp{yuan2021bartscore}: whether the text is barely, partially, or fully coherent and logical; and 5) {\it toxicity}: whether the text is impolite, provoking, or biased.

-\item \xhdritem{Quality of references} Such quality was measured by the reference's 1) {\it reachability}, i.e., whether the web page is found; 2) {\it relevance to the generated text}, i.e., whether the web page is relevant to or supports the generated text; and 3) {\it credibility}, ranging from low (the page content and its publisher are both questionable), medium, high, to very high (the page content is backed up by facts with minimal bias, and its publisher always publishes high-quality information with minimal bias).
+\item \xhdritem{Quality of references} Such quality was measured by the reference's 1) {\it reachability}: whether the web page is found; 2) {\it relevance to the generated text}: whether the web page is relevant to or supports the text; and 3) {\it credibility}, ranging from low (the page content and its publisher are both questionable), medium, high, to very high (the page content is backed up by facts with minimal bias, and its publisher always publishes high-quality information with minimal bias).

 \item \xhdritem{Overall quality of corrections} Such quality was measured by taking all 13 aforementioned evaluation criteria into account, ranging from 0 (very low quality) to 10 (very high quality). \end{itemize}